-- For your first install, we recommend using the Typical setup type.
-This type ensures you install and configure all required SQL Secure components, so you can immediately begin using SQL Secure in your environment. - Click Typical, and then click Next.
+For your first install, we recommend using the Typical setup type.
+This type ensures you install and configure all required SQL Secure components, so you can immediately begin using SQL Secure in your environment.

+To perform a typical install, click Typical, and then click Next.